by Chi Tau Chapter

 We hope to continue to grow a passion for writing and literature in the campus and surrounding communities as we prepare for fall 2015!

 Sigma Tau Delta’s Project Grants are designed to encourage local chapters to be innovative in developing projects that further the goals of the Society.
 The Society will award a limited number of grants, for no more than $500 each, to support local chapter activities.
 Funds may be requested for separate projects or for parts of larger projects, and chapters should explore ways to use Project Grants in combination with funds secured from other sources.
 Funds may be requested for ongoing projects, but there is no guarantee that projects funded during one grant period will receive funding in future grant periods.
 Winning chapters may also receive up to $350 in travel assistance for sending at least one student representative to the annual convention to participate in a workshop and/or roundtable.
 Winning chapters are encouraged to share a chapter exhibit at the convention.
 To provide additional recognition for the project, a final report must be submitted as a narrative (300-800 words) or a video (2-3 minutes) suitable for posting on this blog.

-Applications must be complete and received by October 1, 2015.
+Applications must be complete and received by the extended deadline of November 1, 2015.
 No late submissions will be accepted.
 Award winners will be notified by November 15, with one-half of the awarded funds available immediately; the other half when a final project report is filed.